 - No extra additives are present – certain types of charcoal have added chemicals and additives, whereas wood does not.
 This can make your food safer to consume, and the flavor of your food will not be affected by any surprising ingredients, so you get a richer flavor.

-- Wood is slow to heat – wood takes longer to reach the optimum cooking temperature, and it takes an extended time for the food to cook as it does not burn as hot as charcoal.
-It generally takes one hour for the wood to heat up and a further two hours for your food to cook.
+- Wood is slow to heat – wood takes longer to reach the optimum temperature, and it takes an extended time for the food to cook as it does not burn as hot as charcoal.
+It generally takes one hour for the wood to heat up and two hours for your food to cook, especially with indirect heat.

-- Grilling with wood is difficult to master – wood creates a lot of smoke when it is used for grilling.
-You need to monitor these smoke levels as the smoke can easily become too much and overwhelm the food with the wood's flavor.
+- Grilling with wood is challenging to master – wood creates a lot of smoke when used for grilling.
+You need to monitor these smoke levels as the smoke can quickly become too much and overwhelm the food with the wood's flavor.
 This constant monitoring can be challenging to get right when you first start grilling with wood.

-- Wood chips burn faster – wood tends to burn a lot faster than charcoal, so you will use more wood when you are grilling with it.
+- Wood chips burn faster – wood tends to burn a lot faster than charcoal, so you will use more wood when grilling with it.

-Both charcoal and wood and great materials to use when grilling your food.
-Both charcoal and wood have pros and cons, but it is up to personal preference which one is better.
+Both wood and charcoal are excellent materials to use when grilling your food.
+Charcoal vs wood have pros and cons, but it is up to personal preference which one is better.

 There will always be the hard-core charcoal fans that refuse to use wood and the die-hard wood fans that would not dare touch charcoal.
 But which category do you fit into?

-Check out these lists of the best briquettes and charcoals out there:
+Check these lists of the best briquettes and charcoals out there: